Rational curves on fibered Calabi-Yau manifolds: Proof of Theorem

 \begin{proof} Indeed, on the one hand the restriction to $K_S$ to any subscheme of $S$ is globally generated, since $K_S$ is globally generated itself.
 On the other hand, the canonical bundle formula (\ref{eq:cbf}) together with \cite[Lemma III.8.3]{BHPV04} tell us that the restriction $\mathcal O_{F_i}\bigl((m_i-1)F_i\bigr)$ of $K_S$ to $F_{i}$ would have no sections, since $\mathcal O_{F_i}(F_i)$ is torsion of order $m_i$. \end{proof}

 To conclude the proof, we now have to examine singular but not multiple fibers, following Kodaira's table \cite[Section V.7]{BHPV04}.
 So, let $F$ be such a fiber.

 \begin{itemize} \item[(i)] If $F$ is irreducible, then it is necessarily rational with a node, or rational with a cusp.
-In both cases we find a (singular) rational curve on $S$, and hence on $X$. \item[(ii)] If $F$ is reducible, then it is of the form $F=\sum m_iF_i$, with $F_i$ irreducible and reduced, and $\gcd\{m_i\}=1$.
-Since $F^2=\sum m_im_jF_i\cdot F_j=0$ and we have at least two components, it follows that there exists at least one irreducible component, say $F_1$, with negative self-intersection.
-But since $K_S$ is a pull-back by (\ref{eq:canS}) and $F_1$ is contained in a fiber, then $K_S\cdot F_1=0$.
-It follows by adjunction that $F_1$ is a smooth rational $(-2)$-curve. \end{itemize}
+In both cases we find a (singular) rational curve on $S$, hence on $X$. \item[(ii)] If $F$ is reducible but not multiple, then it is of the form $F=\sum m_iF_i$, with $F_i$ irreducible and reduced, and $\gcd\{m_i\}=1$.
+In this case, each irreducible component is a smooth rational $(-2)$-curve. \end{itemize}